 - Sec.
 1 Purpose.
-To provide guidelines for accepting and valuing leasehold interests, campus properties, and bequests of surface and mineral estates in real property - Sec.
+To provide guidelines for accepting and valuing leasehold interests, campus properties, and bequests of surface and mineral estates in real property. - Sec.
 2 Applicability of Guidelines.
 These guidelines apply to all gifts of surface and mineral estates in real property regardless of type, location, or designated use of the funds to be derived there from.
 In the absence of guidelines or policies relating to such gifts designated for campus use, these policy guidelines shall apply.
-The Board of Regents recognizes that the full implementation of these guidelines with respect to surface and mineral estates in real property donated or bequeathed to The University of Texas System or any of its institutions may not be achievable in all cases.
-U. T. System Administration's Real Estate Office (REO) and University Lands West Texas Operations (ULWTO) will evaluate gifts of surface and mineral estates in real property and apply these guidelines to the extent reasonably practicable and in the best interest of the System. - Sec.
+The Board of Regents recognizes that the full implementation of these guidelines with respect to surface and mineral estates in real property donated or bequeathed to The University of Texas System or any of the institutions may not be achievable in all cases.
+U. T. System Administration's Real Estate Office and the University Lands Office will evaluate gifts of surface and mineral estates in real property and apply these guidelines to the extent reasonably practicable and in the best interest of the System. - Sec.
 3 Acceptance of Surface Estates.
-The following procedures are to be followed for the acceptance of gifts of surface estates. - 3.1 Notification of the REO.
-The institution (for current purpose gifts) or System Administration's Office of Development and Gift Planning Services (ODGPS) (for planned or endowment gifts) will notify the REO upon identification of a potential gift of real property. - 3.2 Information to be submitted to the REO.
-The institution or REO will request that the donor provide as much of the following information as possible to allow the REO to evaluate the proposed gift.
-If not paid by the donor, the benefited institution shall pay all costs incurred by the REO to evaluate the gift or protect System's interests with respect to the gift, including title policy premiums.
+The following procedures are to be followed for the acceptance of gifts of surface estates. - 3.1 Notification of the Real Estate Office.
+The institution (for current purpose gifts) or System Administration's Office of Development and Gift Planning Services (for planned or endowment gifts) will notify the Real Estate Office upon identification of a potential gift of real property. - 3.2 Information to be submitted to the Real Estate Office.
+The institution or Real Estate Office will request that the donor provide as much of the following information as possible to allow the Real Estate Office to evaluate the proposed gift.
+If not paid by the donor, the benefited institution shall pay all costs incurred by the Real Estate Office to evaluate the gift or protect System's interests with respect to the gift, including title policy premiums.
 The Board of Regents strongly encourages the acquisition of a title policy at the time the property is acquired whether the policy premium is paid with funds provided by the donor or the institution.

-(a) Fee interests in surface states
+(a) Fee interests in surface estates

-- Map showing location of property

-- Legal description of property

-- Proof of ownership (deed)

-- Survey of subject property and improvement (Category 1A survey preferred)

-- List of improvements - Copies of current leases, if any - Current title commitment and copies of all title exceptions, including deed restrictions or covenants and liens - Copy of the donor's title policy, if any - List of current expenses required to maintain/operate the property - Proof of payment of taxes and association fees, if any - Recent appraisal or other acceptable valuation - Copies of documents relating to past or current litigation directly affecting the real estate - A written statement from the donor identifying any known waste disposal sites or contamination or spills of hazardous or other regulated materials on the property, or a statement to the contrary, and assuring compliance with the U. T. System Environmental Review Policy for Acquisitions of Real Property Assets - Written statement from the donor outlining purpose of the gift
+- Map showing location of property - Legal description of property - Proof of ownership (deed) - Survey of subject property and improvement (Category 1A survey preferred) - List of improvements - Copies of current leases, if any - Current title commitment and copies of all title exceptions, including deed restrictions or covenants and liens - Copy of the donor's title policy, if any - List of current expenses required to maintain/operate the property - Proof of payment of taxes and association fees, if any - Recent appraisal or other acceptable valuation - Copies of documents relating to past or current litigation directly affecting the real estate - A written statement from the donor identifying any known waste disposal sites or contamination or spills of hazardous or other regulated materials on the property, or a statement to the contrary, and assuring compliance with The University of Texas System Administration Policy UTS161, Environmental Review for Acquisition of Real Property

-- Permission for access to the property to conduct on-site inspections - Such other information as may be requested by System Administration's Office of General Counsel, REO, or ODGPS
+- Written statement from the donor outlining purpose of the gift - Permission for access to the property to conduct on-site inspections - Such other information as may be requested by System Administration's Office of General Counsel, Real Estate Office, or Office of Development and Gift Planning Services